chieger/iOS-Workshop/week 2 assignment draft.md

         - After the delay, transition to the tutorial screen
            - Create, ``ctrl + drag`` a modal Segue from the Sign In UIViewController to the Tutorial UIViewController
            - Trigger the segue, ``performSegueWithIdentifier("loginSegue", sender: nil)``
-  - **Optional** The scrollview should only be scrollable when the keyboard is shown.
+  - **Optional:** The scrollview should only be scrollable when the keyboard is shown.
      - ``scrollView.scrollEnabled = true``, ``scrollView.scrollEnabled = false``
-  - **Optional** Scrolling down a specific amount should:
+  - **Optional:** Scrolling down a specific amount should:
      - Dismiss the keyboard ``view.endEditing(true)``
      - Animate the button back to it's original position ``button.transform = CGAffineTransformIdentity``
+  - **Optional:** ScrollView should smoothly animate to a specific scrolled up position any time either of the textFields are tapped.
+     - Get the ``editingDidBegin()`` events and have them share the same method.
+[Registering For TextField Events](https://github.com/codepath/ios_guides/wiki/Registering-for-text-field-events)
 3. **Tutorial Screens**
   - Create a custom free form view controller that is wide enough for 4 screens.
 [Creating Custom View Controllers](https://guides.codepath.com/ios/Creating-Custom-View-Controllers), [Creating a Free Form View Controller](https://guides.codepath.com/ios/Creating-a-Free-Form-View-Controller)
   - Add a UIScrollView with paging enabled.